-Again, this circle represents the work that you know you do well.
-Most of us after a decade or so of work begin to think about what we want more of and less of.
-As you think through the abilities, assets, education, experience, personal traits, and gifts that belong to you, some will inspire you more than others.
-Pay attention to stories you love to tell about your work and how you've gotten to know what you know.
+Again, the top circle represents the work that you know you do well.
+After a decade or so of work, most of us are starting to think about what we want more of and less of.
+As you think through the abilities, assets, education, experience, personal traits and gifts that belong to you, some will inspire you more than others.
+Pay attention to stories you love to tell about how you've gotten to know what you know.
 How'd you do that?
-What's working?
-And how can you do more of that?